How to Work with Difficult Colleagues, Staff, and Patrons

 Asynchronous, facilitator-led workshop over 3 weeks

-Enhance your work life and relationships by learning how to approach difficult people and conversations with confidence.
+Enhance your work life and relationships by learning how to approach difficult interactions and conversations with confidence.

 How can library staff effectively deal with stressed out, disgruntled, or inappropriate patrons?
-And what happens when the person causing difficulty is a staff member or colleague?
-This course will teach you foundational strategies for engaging with difficult people at work, both internally with colleagues and externally with patrons.
+And what happens when the friction is with a staff member or colleague?
+This course will teach you foundational strategies for conflict management at work, both internally with colleagues and externally with patrons.
 You will learn tenets of cultural humility regarding language, as well as de-escalation techniques and how to assess your own communication and conflict styles in order to bring self-awareness into all situations.
-This interactive, online course will provide you ample opportunities to role play and workshop real-life challenging scenarios with peer groups.
-You will leave this course with the practical skills and confidence to maintain calm during tense situations, adapt to challenges as they arise, and know when, if, and how to engage with difficult people at work.
+This interactive, online course will provide you ample opportunities to workshop real-life challenging scenarios with peer groups.
+You will leave this course with the practical skills and confidence to maintain calm during tense situations, adapt to challenges as they arise, and know when, if, and how to engage with conflict at work.

 When you sign up early, you’ll have immediate access to our Early Access On Demand Resources—a series of webinars from Library Journal and School Library Journal contributors along with rich, supporting materials in the form of readings, activities, and videos—to explore at your own pace.